khaors/geocompr/main.md

 Unsigned integers (INT1U, INT2U, INT4U) are suitable for categorical data, while float numbers (FLT4S and FLTS8S) usually represent continuous data.
 `writeRaster()` uses FLT4S as the default.
 While this works in most cases, the size of the output file will be unnecessarly large if you save binary or categorical data.
-Therefore, we would recommend to use the datatype that needs the least storing space but is still able to represent all values (check the range of values with the `summary()` function).
+Therefore, we would recommend to use the datatype that needs the least storage space but is still able to represent all values (check the range of values with the `summary()` function).

 Table: (\#tab:datatypes)Datatypes supported by the raster package.